Bitcoin plunges: A bust or a buy?

 NEW YORK/LONDON (Reuters) -Cryptocurrencies that seemed to be defying gravity just weeks ago came back down to earth with a bump on Wednesday after a roller-coaster ride which could undermine their potential as mainstream investments.

-The two main digital currencies, bitcoin and ether pared back their losses in early afternoon trading after two of their biggest backers -- Tesla Inc. chief Elon Musk and Ark Invest’s chief executive officer Cathie Wood -- reiterated their support for bitcoin.
+The two main digital currencies, bitcoin and ether, fell as much as 30% and 45% respectively, but significantly pared losses after two of their biggest backers - Tesla Inc chief Elon Musk and Ark Invest’s Chief Executive Cathie Wood - indicated their support for bitcoin.

 While many analysts thought the explosion in crypto interest this year was not sustainable, the trigger for the shake-out was China’s move on Tuesday to ban financial and payment institutions from providing cryptocurrency services.
 It also warned investors against speculative crypto trading.